avoumatsodo/avoumatsodo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## Welcome to my Homepage 😊
+## Welcome to my homepage 😊
  I am a Ph.D.
-Candidate in Economics at [Univresité du Québec à Montréal](https://economie.esg.uqam.ca/en/).
+Candidate in Economics at [Université du Québec à Montréal](https://economie.esg.uqam.ca/en/).
+I am primarily interested in the field of Macroeconomics, specifically with a focus on Developing Economics, Sectoral Productivity Growth, and Structural Change.

  I will be on the Job Market during the 2023/2024 academic year and will be available for interviews at the AEA/ASSA and the Canadian Economic Job Market.
  <!-- My [job market paper]() explores ... -->